-In this paper, we present a new method for building a minimum-state HMM \emph{based on a theoretical process model} (proposed by domain experts).
-Our method integrates: (a) Theoretical process models development, (b) Discrete model simulations (c) HMM, (d) Non-negative Matrix Factorization (NMF) and Non-negative Tensor Factorization (NTF), and (e) Custom model selection.
-In summary, our contributions are: \begin{itemize} \item We demonstrate how to directly use the structure of a theoretical process model to build an HMM, where the process model activities are chosen to be the HMM hidden states.
-One problem with this approach is that the optimal number of hidden states and the number of activities (proposed by the domain experts) may not always match.
-Such misspecification can lead to a poor HMM parameterization, erroneous HMM predictions, and poor identifiability. \item We show how to build an HMM model via joint NMF and NTF, based on pairwise co-occurrences events \cite{huang2018learning, cybenko2011learning}, generated by the theoretical process model in the framework of Discrete Event Simulation modeling paradigm \cite{schruben1993modeling} implemented by Simian simulation engine \cite{santhi2015simian}. \item Using the fact that tensor factorization (and more specifically tensor ranks \cite{kruskal1977three}) can be used to derive the optimal (i.e., the minimal) number of HMM states \cite{allman2009identifiability, tune2013hidden}, we utilize here our new method for NMF/NTF model selection \cite{alexandrov2020source,smarttensors2021}, and use it to determine the number of the hidden states based on the stability of the tensor decomposition. \item Finally, we demonstrate the results of our new method on synthetic and real world examples. \end{itemize} \if 0
+In summary, our contributions are: \begin{itemize} \item We demonstrate how to directly use the structure of a theoretical process model to build an HMM, where combinations of the process model activities are the HMM hidden states.
+One problem with this approach is the number of hidden states may not be minimal.
+Such misspecification can lead to a poor HMM parameterization, erroneous HMM predictions, and poor identifiability. \item We show how to build an HMM model via coupled nonnegative matrix-tensor factorization, based on pairwise co-occurrence events \cite{huang2018learning, cybenko2011learning} generated from discrete event simulations \cite{schruben1993modeling} of a theoretical process model. \item Using the fact that tensor factorizations (and more specifically tensor ranks \cite{kruskal1977three}) can be used to derive the optimal (i.e., the minimal) number of HMM states \cite{allman2009identifiability, tune2013hidden}, we utilize here our new method for Nonnegative Matrix Factorization (NMF) and Nonnegative Tensor Factorization (NTF) model selection \cite{alexandrov2020source,smarttensors2021}, and use it to determine the number of the hidden states based on the stability of the tensor decomposition. \item Finally, we demonstrate the results of our new method on synthetic and real world examples. \end{itemize}